Full Time Students

 - Receiving Universal Credit or Income Support.

 - Employment support allowance/Universal credit and Personal Independence payments/Disability Living Allowance.
-Learners must been in receipt of both to be eligible.
+Learners must be in receipt of both to be eligible.

 A bursary can be used to support you in the following ways: